 Use closeup All Around Fresh Soothing Menthol Toothpaste to highlight your hopeful mindset.
-It has fluoride to protect your teeth against cavities, silica for eliminating plaque, zinc to fight bacteria, and peppermint to promote freshness.
+It has fluoride for strong teeth that's resilient against cavities, silica for eliminating plaque, zinc to fight bacteria, and peppermint to promote freshness.
 Fresh breath and strong teeth?
 Those are two things to be thankful for.

 Create Boundaries for Yourself